Saint-Pierre-de-Broughton

 Saint-Pierre-de-Broughton is a municipality located in the Municipalité régionale de comté des Appalaches in Quebec, Canada.
-It is part of the Chaudière-Appalaches region and the population is 883 as of 2009.
+It is part of the Chaudière-Appalaches region and the population is 889 as of 2019.

+Demographics

+In the 2021 Census of Population conducted by Statistics Canada, Saint-Pierre-de-Broughton had a population of 889 living in 396 of its 453 total private dwellings, a change of from its 2016 population of 898.
+With a land area of 150.56 km2, it had a population density of in 2021.